flowr-analysis/flowr/wiki/Dataflow Graph.md

 <details><summary style="color:black">Example: Semantics Create a Value</summary>

 In the following graph, the original type printed by mermaid is still `RSymbol` (from the [normalized AST](${FlowrWikiBaseRef}/Normalized%20AST)), however, the shape of the vertex signals to you that the symbol is in-fact treated as a constant!
+If you do not know what `df$column` even means, please refer to the [R topic](https://rdrr.io/r/base/Extract.html).